NxPKG/khulnasoft-docs/content/pages/platform/functions/bindings.md

 # Bindings

-A [binding](/workers/configuration/bindings/) enables your Pages Functions to interact with resources on the Cloudflare developer platform.
-Use bindings to integrate your Pages Functions with Cloudflare resources like [KV](/kv/learning/how-kv-works/), [Durable Objects](/durable-objects/), [R2](/r2/), and [D1](/d1/).
+A [binding](/workers/configuration/bindings/) enables your Pages Functions to interact with resources on the Khulnasoft developer platform.
+Use bindings to integrate your Pages Functions with Khulnasoft resources like [KV](/kv/learning/how-kv-works/), [Durable Objects](/durable-objects/), [R2](/r2/), and [D1](/d1/).
 You can set bindings for both production and preview environments.

 This guide will instruct you on configuring a binding for your Pages Function.
 You must already have a resource set up to continue.

 {{<Aside type="note">}}
 Local development uses local storage.
-It cannot access data stored on Cloudflare’s servers.
+It cannot access data stored on Khulnasoft’s servers.
 {{</Aside>}}

 ## KV namespaces

-[Workers KV](/kv/learning/kv-namespaces/) is Cloudflare's key-value storage solution.
+[Workers KV](/kv/learning/kv-namespaces/) is Khulnasoft's key-value storage solution.
 To bind your KV namespace to your Pages Function:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your Pages project > **Settings** > **Functions** > **KV namespace bindings** > **Add binding**.
 4. Choose whether you would like to set up the binding in your **Production** or **Preview** environment.